jpahullo/moodle-tool_mergeusers/README.md

 Before running this plugin, it is highly recommended to back up your database.
 That will help you to restore the state before any merging action was done.

 This plugin stores a log for any user merging, with the list of actions done or errors produced.
+If your database supports transactions (see above section), automatic rollbacks are done at database level, so that your database state remains consistent.

-But, there is no provision for automatic rollbacks, so if something were to fail midway through you will end up with a half-updated database.
+However, running this plugin in databases without transaction support can put you in trouble.
+That is, there is no provision for automatic rollbacks, so if something were to fail midway through, you will end up with a half-updated database.
+Nevertheless, if you found a problem when merging users A and B, do not panic.
+Merging will be successfully completed when a solution for your problem is included into this plugin, and you rerun merging users A and B.
-This.
-Is.
-Bad.
-Practice safe script.
-Always backup first.

 Minimum requirements